Work Packages

 Gut-Brain Axis Lab

 FinnBrain Birth Cohort Study focuses on the role of prenatal and early life environment and stress exposures on child development.
 Previous literature suggests that gut microbiota (GM) harbors a bidirectional communication with central nervous system, metabolic pathways and immune and stress regulatory systems.
 Recently, the role of GM in shaping human brain development has gained increasing interest.
 In the FinnBrain Gut-Brain Axis Lab we use repeated fecal samples and precise phenotyping to assess if and how prenatal and early life exposures are reflected to infant GM.
-Further, we the alterations in GM are associated with brain developmental (e.g. neuropsychological profiles, behavioral phenotypes) trajectories and later health outcomes.
+Further, we assess if the alterations in GM are associated with brain developmental (e.g. neuropsychological profiles, behavioral phenotypes) trajectories and later health outcomes.

 Study group: